plone/plone.app.robotframework/docs/source/keywords.rst

 Selenium2Library is a web testing library for Robot Framework.
-It provides you with several low-level keywords to access certain elements of a web page, to conduct actions on a web page and to test if a page met certain acceptance critera.
+It provides you with several low-level keywords to access certain elements of a web page, to conduct actions on a web page and to test if a page met certain acceptance criteria.

 First Example